 For the 2015-2016 academic year, under the direction of advisor Lauren Desai, the Pepperdine Ambassadors Council has a membership of 20 Ambassadors who uphold the same traditions and ideals of the original Pep 20.

 This year's council is ready and willing to serve.
-The members hold leadership positions in many areas of student development such as the Student Government Association, Campus Ministry, the Housing and Community Living Office, Greek organizations, and many other campus-wide groups.
+Ambassadors have held leadership positions in many areas of student development such as the Student Government Association, Campus Ministry, the Housing and Community Living Office, Greek organizations, and many other campus-wide groups.
 The Pepperdine Ambassadors Council believes that it can best represent the University by being an integral part of its everyday life.